lutsen/lagan/README.md

 Structure of a Lagan model
 --------------------------

 All Lagan content models extend the *Lagan* main model.
 They contain a type, a description and an aray with different content properties.
+The *Lagan* main model is part of the [Lagan Core](https://packagist.org/packages/lagan/core) repository.

 ### Type ###